-The following list of questions to ask the vendor may help justify the purchase of the guest history PMS:
+The following list of questions to ask the vendor may help to justify the purchase of the guest history PMS:

-- Does this module allow us to track registrations by ZIP code? - Can we match ZIP code and media indicated on registration, such as radio, television, newspaper, billboard, third-party website, central reservation, travel agent, and direct mail? - Can we print a list of guest business affiliations? - Can we print a list of persons who initiate the reservations for corporate clients? - Are we able to track frequency of individual guest reservations? - Is there a means of showing how many times our suites are rented versus how many times our standard deluxe rooms are rented? - Can that list of suite and standard deluxe room rentals be sorted by groups, such as corporate, tourist, government, or commercial? - Can we track the number of denials we have had to issue because a certain type of room was not available? - Does this module show our occupancy patterns by week, month, and year?
+- Does this module allow us to track registrations by zip code? - Can we match zip code and media indicated upon registration, such as radio, television, newspaper, billboard, web site, and direct mail? - Can we print a list of guest business affiliations? - Can we print a list of persons who initiate the reservations for corporate clients? - Are we able to track frequency of individual guest reservations? - Is there a means of showing how many times our suites are rented versus how many times our standard deluxe rooms are rented? - Can that list of suite and standard deluxe room rentals be sorted by groups, such as corporate, tourist, government, or commercial? - Can we track the number of denials we have had to issue because a certain type of room was not available? - Does this module show our occupancy patterns by week, month, and year?